wildwinter/dink/README.md

   * If a list of character names is supplied, checks that all the Dink scenes use valid characters.
   * Produces a minimal JSON file giving metadata for each line that Ink won't provide (such as the speaker, directions etc.)
   * Produces a JSON file with all the strings used in Ink and Dink needed for runtime.
-  * Optionally produces a JSON file detailing a more detailed Dink structure (scenes, blocks, snippets, showing runs of dialogue).
+  * Optionally produces a JSON file detailing a more detailed Dink structure (scenes, blocks, snippets, showing runs of dialogue, source files and line numbers).
   * Optionally produces an Excel file with all the strings in for localisation.
   * Optionally [produces an Excel file for voice recording](#recording-script), including mapping to actors if supplied.
 Checks the **status of existing audio files** to figure out what has actually been recorded.
   * Optionally lets you track the writing status and recording status of each file and line, and figures out what needs to be recorded for each character and actor, and produces [an Excel file with all those stats](#stats-file).